Carfilzomib or Bortezomib with Lenalidomide and Dexamethasone in Treating Patients with Newly Diagnosed Multiple Myeloma, COBRA Study

 - Subjects must comply with pregnancy prevention and counseling

 - Voluntary written informed consent

-- Frail non-transplant candidates, defined as in Palumbo et al, Blood 2015
+- Frail non-transplant candidates, defined as in IMWG/Larocca et al 2018

-- Non-secretory or hyposecretory multiple myeloma, prior to initial treatment defined as < 1.0 g/dL M-protein in serum, < 200 mg/24 hr urine M-protein and free light chain (FLC) only measurable disease as per current IMWG criteria
+- Non-secretory or hyposecretory multiple myeloma, prior to initial treatment defined as < 1.0 g/dL M-protein in serum, < 200 mg/24 hr urine M-protein and free light chain (FLC) < 10 mg/dL as per IMWG measured by Freelite

 - POEMS syndrome (polyneuropathy, organomegaly, endocrinopathy, monoclonal protein, and skin changes)